homebrewroboticsclub/brewie-mcp-server/README.md

 Functionality revised to match the specifics of the Baby Brewie

-# Baby Brewie Powered by LLM
+# Baby Brewie MCP: Voice-Driven ROS Action Server

 With our MCP server, your robot can now process voice commands, parse into subtasks, and call the robots APIs/modules to execute the command.
 By autonomously chaining actions together, your robot gains real utility.